kubernetes-retired/kpng/cmd/kpng/storecmds/README.md

 ## Example

 Right now, the store commands are dynamically loaded from the backends that are in-tree for KPNG.
-For example, the iptables backend has an init function which registes the `to-iptables` flag, so that iptables backend can automatically be started up by KPNG.
+For example, the iptables backend has an init function which registers the `to-iptables` flag, so that iptables backend can automatically be started up by KPNG.